East Midwood Jewish Center: Great Depression and mid-20th century

 The Great Depression took its toll on the congregation, and membership dropped.
 In order to cope with the financial burdens, dues were raised, teachers were given endorsed notes rather than paychecks, the Executive Secretary was laid off, pews were sold, and individual members provided mortgage guarantees.
 The synagogue survived, and membership recovered; by 1934 there were 300 members, and by 1944 there were 1,100.

+From 1955 to 1985, the famed Abraham Nadel was appointed Choral Director.
+Nadel was known for his outstanding Choir leadership & musicianship; Specifically for his composition of Sim Sholom.
 Joseph Eidelson [Jozef Ajdelson] became cantor in 1956.
 Born in Warsaw, Poland, Eidelson previously served as cantor at Warsaw's Sinai Synagogue, and in 1935 at the Great Synagogue of Vilna, Lithuania.

 In October 1968, then Mayor of New York City John Lindsay was booed and jeered by a huge crowd at the East Midwood Jewish Center, in an infamous incident during the 1968 New York City teachers strike.
 Lindsay had supported a school decentralization plan that had pitted mostly black parents against mostly Jewish teachers and school administration; after the administrator of the Ocean Hill—Brownsville school board dismissed 13 teachers and 6 administrators (mostly Jewish) for opposing decentralization, the United Federation of Teachers "called a strike that closed 85 percent of the city's 900 schools for 55 days".

 When Lindsay arrived he was met by a mob of 2,000 people outside the synagogue, who shouted "Lindsay must go" and "we want Shanker".
 Halpern admonished the protesters, asking "Is this the exemplification of the Jewish faith?", but many replied "yes".
 Lindsay was heckled off the podium by the audience inside, and his limousine was "pounded on" and "pelted with trash" by the mob outside (which had grown to 5,000) as he drove away.
 The strike, which was marked by "threats of violence and diatribes laced with racism and anti-Semitism", ended when the New York legislature suspended the administrator and the board.

 Following Halpern's retirement in 1977, East Midwood hired as rabbi Alvin Kass, a graduate of Columbia College and the JTSA, with a Ph.D. in philosophy from New York University.